 Scrubs are special tops and pants worn by doctors, nurses, and other workers in hospitals and medical offices.
 They’re designed to be easy to clean, affordable when replacements are necessary and even sterile for use in operating rooms or surgical suites.
 Scrubs for women are cut to fit a woman’s body for a more comfortable and flattering fit, but they should be loose enough that you can move freely and bend and twist as your duties require.

 Choosing scrubs for women can be difficult because there are so many options on the market.
 With our buying guide, you get all the tips you need to find the best scrubs for your next shift.
-If you’re still having trouble choosing, check out our specific product recommendations for even easier shopping.

 As with any clothing item, the fabric that scrubs are made of plays a significant role in how comfortable the garments are.
 With scrubs in particular, you should also choose a material that’s easy to clean and holds up well to repeated washings.
 Some of the most common fabric options for women’s scrubs include the following: